dfsnow/opentimes/site/content/about.md

 #### Why is the homepage slow sometimes?

-The Parquet files that it queries are supposed to be cached by Cloudflare's CDN.
-However, Cloudflare really doesn't seem to like very large files sitting in its caches, so they're constantly evicting them.
+The big Parquet files that it queries are supposed to be cached by Cloudflare's CDN.
+However, Cloudflare doesn't like large files sitting in its caches, so the files are constantly getting evicted.

 If you click the map and it's slow, it's likely that you're hitting a cold cache.
 Click again and it should be much faster.
-Also, each state has its own file, so if you're switching between states you're more likely to encounter a cold cache.
+Each state has its own file, so if you're switching between states you're more likely to encounter a cold cache.

 #### How is this project funded?

-I pay out of pocket for the (currently) small hosting costs.
-I'm not currently seeking funding or sponsors, though I may in the future in order to buy things like traffic data.
+It's not.
+I pay out of pocket for the (small) hosting costs.

 </details>